Thierry Baudet: Arts and religion

 Baudet has strong opinions on the arts, the topic of his book Oikofobie; he considers non-Western art and Western post-1900 modernism in visual arts inferior to Western Realism, encourages education and programmation of tonal music opposed to atonal music, and dislikes modern post-1950 architecture.
-In reaction to this, musicologist Yuri Landman warned Baudet for approaching the concept of degenerate art with his conservative criticism.
+In reaction to this, self-described musicologist Yuri Landman warned Baudet for approaching the concept of degenerate art with his conservative criticism.